XtroTheArctic/BindableProperties/README.md

 * Privately settable property class as well as publicly settable one,
 * Ability of binding a property to another property (Both privately and publicly),
 * Support for empty value,
-* Event based value retrieval instead of on-demand value retrieval(classical way) which becomes repetitive and leads to programming errors.
+* Event based value retrieval instead of on-demand value retrieval(classical way) which becomes repetitive and leads to programming errors,
+* Mechanism of monitoring other properties (with different value types) for auto-rebindind.

 # Team Members